cjycathy/Twitter-API-with-Python/README.md

 # Twitter-API-with-Python
-This is an exercise to retrieve data from twitter api Learning from https://www.youtube.com/watch?v=wlnx-7cm4Gg
+This is an exercise to retrieve data from twitter api <br>
+Learning from https://www.youtube.com/watch?v=wlnx-7cm4Gg